opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 [Insert Screenshot - MQTT Client Connected]

+[Insert How to set up MQTT connection]

 ## My Topics ##

-After creating a project, you may create a first topic.
+After creating a project, create your first topic.
 The **My Topics** tab is only available for a Publisher.
 This tab shows the topic that have been published on this project.

 To create a topic: